 Eight units of upper-division BISC course work available for major credit are required.
 No more than 4 units of BISC 490x may be used to fulfill the upper-division elective requirement.
 In addition, no more than two seminars (BISC 460 to BISC 462), totaling 4 units, may be applied to the upper-division elective requirement.

-It is expected that students will take 100-level BISC core courses during the first year, two 300-level BISC core courses during the second year, and the remaining core courses and the 300- or 400-level BISC major elective courses during the third and fourth years.
+Organic Chemistry, or